danmarma-okta/okta.github.io/_source/_docs/api/resources/trusted-origins.md

 ### List Trusted Origins
 {% api_operation get /api/v1/trustedOrigins %}

-Lists all Trusted Origins
+Lists all trusted origins

-A subset of Trusted Origins can be returned that match a supported filter expression or query criteria.
+A subset of trusted origins can be returned that match a supported filter expression or query criteria.

 ##### Request Parameters
 {:.api .api-request .api-request-params}